scubbbles/VanillaEnriched/README.md

 This modpack was made with the vanilla feel in mind, building on the core gameplay and adding things that don't ruin the original flow of the game.

-Nothing OP that would take you out of the experience
+Nothing OP that would take you out of the experience.